The quantum duality principle

 The quantum duality principle (after Drinfeld) states that there exist two functors, namely $ \; {(\ )}' \colon \, \QUEA \longrightarrow \QFSHA \; $ and $ \; {(\ )}^\vee \colon \, \QFSHA \longrightarrow \QUEA \, $, \, which are inverse of each other, and if $ \, U_h(\gerg) \, $ is a quantisation of $ \, U(\gerg) \, $ and $ \, F_h[[\gerg]] \, $ is a quantisation of $ \, F[[\gerg]] \, $, then $ \, {U_h(\gerg)}' \, $ is a quantisation of $ \, F[[\gerg^*]] \, $, and $ \, {F_h[[\gerg]]}^\vee \, $ is a quantisation of $ \, U(\gerg^*) \, $.

 This paper provides an explicit thorough proof (seemingly, the first one in the literature) of this result.
-I also point out some further details and what is true when $ k $ has positive characteristic, and sketch a plan for generalizing all this to the infinite dimensional case.
+I also point out some further details and what is true when $ \Bbbk $ has positive characteristic, and sketch a plan for generalizing all this to the infinite dimensional case.

-Note that several properties of the objects I consider have been discovered and exploited in the works by Etingof and Kazhdan (see [EK1], [EK2]), by Enriquez (cf.~[E]) and by Kassel and Turaev (cf.~[KT]) when dealing with some {\sl special\/} case of quantum groups, arising from a specific construction.
-Once one considers the analysis carried out in the present paper, many of those aspects show up as special applications of more general facts.
+Note that several properties of the objects I consider have been discovered and exploited in the works by Etingof and Kazhdan (see [EK1], [EK2]), by Enriquez (cf.~[E]) and by Kassel and Turaev (cf.~[KT]), who deal with some {\sl special cases\/} of quantum groups, arising from a specific construction, and also applied Drinfeld's results.
+The analysis in the present paper shows that that those properties are often direct consequences of more general facts.

 I point out that Drinfeld's result is essentially {\sl local\/} in nature, as it deals with quantisations over the ring of formal series and ends up only with infinitesimal data, i.e.~objects attached to Lie bialgebras; a {\sl global\/} version of the principle, dealing with quantum groups over a ring of Laurent polynomials, which give information on the global data of the underlying Poisson groups will be provided in a forthcoming paper (cf.~[Ga2]): this is useful in applications, e.g.~it yields a quantum duality principle for Poisson homogeneous spaces, cf.~[CG].